Video: Lighting a Fire With The Jet-Flame – No Smoke

 Moving the Jet-Flame to the side of the CQC stove

 When we envisioned the Jet-Flame we imagined that it would be inserted into the fuel door of a Rocket stove.
 Mr. Shen at SSM directed the effort to manufacture the Jet-Flame and it includes a beautiful stainless steel stick support that also protects the fan.
-However, it only took several weeks of trails for ENEDOM to make a strong recommendation to move the Jet-Flame to the side of the CQC stove.
+However, it only took several weeks of trails for ENEDOM to make a strong recommendation to move the Jet-Flame to the side of the earthen stove.
 Cooks in their homes were accidentally burning up the cord!

 We gratefully thank ENEDOM for helping us make fewer mistakes.
 It’s another great example of trying to make sure that reality is in the product.